 Several things immediately attracted me to the programme: first, it was connected to the NHS, which gave me a strong sense that it was not a gimmick and that it was something I could trust.
 Second (and as a “millennial” I have to comment on this!), the fact that it had an app with such an easy to use interface.
-And third, that the programme provided a group chat and direct access to a qualified nutritionist and mentor.
+And third, that the programme provided a group chat with direct access to a qualified nutritionist and health coach.

 The first week of the programme was hard – I remember it well as there was a massive McMillan Cancer Support bake sale at work that week, and without the support of my group I do not think I would have made it through!
 But it is definitely worth it, and you will make it through the first week and into subsequent ones.

 If you follow the plan, learn from the daily articles (so insightful and relatable) and share your struggles and successes with your group, you will make it.
 I no longer have the sugar cravings that I used to and I can get through the afternoon without a second or third coffee (I still have one in the morning, but I build it into my plan and I love it so I feel good for it!).

 Second Nature is a journey, not a destination